EveryVoiceTTS/EveryVoice/docs/index.md

 - We use a custom, statically-typed configuration architecture between models written in [Pydantic](https://docs.pydantic.dev/) that allows for configuration validation and serialization/de-serialization to json and yaml.
 It also allows us to ensure the same configuration for text and audio processing is used between models.
 - We implement our models in [PyTorch Lightning](https://www.pytorchlightning.ai/)

-For a detailed comparison of selected features of EveryVoice and other toolkits please see Appendix B & C in our [recent paper submission](assets/sgile_preprint.pdf).
+For a detailed comparison of selected features of EveryVoice and other toolkits please see Appendix B & C in our [recent article](https://doi.org/10.1016/j.csl.2024.101723) published in Computer Speech & Language.

 !!! note
     These features do not necessarily mean that this is the right project for you.
 The other projects mentioned are of very high quality and might be a better fit for your project, particularly if you are lucky enough to have lots of data, or a language that is already supported.